RelationalAI VS Code Extension

 ```

-Such a block will be run in install mode with the given id
+Such a block will be loaded as a model the given id

-value used to identify the cell.
-The id can be omitted if the block is not an install block, and the type can be omitted if you want the cell to run as a query cell.
+value used as the model name.
+The ID can be omitted if the block is not a model, and the type can be omitted if you want the code to be executed as a read query.

 Outline view

-If you click the top icon in the Activity Bar on the left side of the VS Code window, the sidebar will open to a view that includes an item called "OUTLINE".
+If you click the Explorer icon at the top of the Activity Bar on the left side of the VS Code window, the Side Bar will open to a view that includes a menu item called "OUTLINE".
 This shows you which relations are defined in the currently open editor.
 You can click on an item to navigate to it in your editor.

 Autocomplete and hover support